Banditolabs/zipline_assessment/README.md

 ---

-## Evaluation Criteria
+## Scoring Guide

 ### Running the Program

-- Can it be run from the command line as documented?
+- Does this run from command line as instructed?
 - Does it run without errors?

-### Matching Logic
+### Implement Matching Types

-- Can it match on any individual column?
+- Can it match on a single column?
-- Can it group based on **multiple matching criteria**?
-- Does it handle **overlapping matches** correctly?
+- Do similar columns match to one another?
+- Are you able to use multiple matchers?

 ### Output

-- Is the original data preserved?
-- Are matching rows assigned the same `user_id`?
-- Is the output CSV formatted correctly?
+- Is there a csv file?
+- Are there IDs prepended to each row?

 ### Code Quality

-- Is the code clean and readable?
+- Is it readable?
-- Is logic modular and maintainable?
+- Is it consistent?
-- Are assumptions clearly handled?